Fast, affordable Internet access for all.

 Large incumbent cable companies had not served the community well and the people wanted better connectivity.
 Massachusetts’ state law requires a town to vote at two consecutive town meetings to establish the authority to build a broadband network through the electric utility, commonly referred to as Municipal Light Plant or MLP.
 The MLP is the town department responsible for the transmission and supply of electricity to the residents and businesses in the town.
 As communities have started to develop their own municipal Internet networks, the MLPs have also taken on a similar role with regard to connectivity.
 After establishment of an MLP is approved, then the community votes again on funding for the initiative.

 In 2003, the people of Concord began considering what they could accomplish with a municipal network, and they held the first vote at the Annual Town Meeting.
-The resolution [no-glossary]passed[/no-glossary] by a 2/3rds majority vote.
+The resolution passed by a 2/3rds majority vote.
 The second Annual Town Meeting was scheduled for April 2004.

 In February 2004, the New England Cable & Telecommunications Association (NECTA) and the authors of the Beacon Hill Institute (BHI - Suffolk University) report organized a campaign against the proposed network.
 (BHI is better known for its misinformation campaigns in the area of clean energy.)